blankAvailable/kyutech-manual-note/README.md

  if not, do 'chsh -s /bin/bash' to change default shell to bash permanently.

  constructors of subclasses extend from KyupiApp should only setup command line option, should not contain parameter initialization.

+ to use latexdiff, you need first install latexdiff from MiKTex package manger, then install ActivePerl, notice that although you can get old records rom "git show HEAD", but they contain some special preambles and cannot be accepted by latexdif (at least for windows)

+ The main difference between ATS17 work and other dft modify methods is, we reduce local WSA to avoid local dynamic excessive IR-drop, others only made efforts to reduce peek WSA or average WSA globally, but problem may still exist locally.
+ And the difference between reference 17, is their method is not optimal and they cannot prove they are pattern independent, also they did a good job, but our method is more universal, optimal and totally pattern independent.